eclipse-sumo/sumo/docs/web/docs/Tutorials/CityMobil.md

 ```
 This gives complete information on how and when this file has been generated as well
 as a schema reference which allows for validating the input.
 This makes it easier to find mistakes
-such as typing errors in attribute names which could go unnoticed otherwise.
+such as typing errors in attribute names which could otherwise go unnoticed.

 After opening the edges file in the same way we can start writing the node and edge definitions.
 We first define a starting point for the insertion edge which is located 100m to the